 Learn more about the functions of each committee below and view the committee charters found in the resources box.

-The members of the Audit Committee are Roy W. Templin (Chair), Stan A. Askren, Barbara L. Loughran, and Wayne R. Shurts.
+The members of the Audit Committee are Barbara L. Loughran (Chair), Richard D. Holder, Wayne R. Shurts and and Roy W. Templin.
 Under its charter, the Audit Committee:

 - oversees (i) auditing and accounting matters, including the selection, supervision and compensation of the Company’s independent registered public accounting firm and other independent auditors, (ii) the scope of the annual audits, non-audit services performed by the Company’s independent registered public accounting firm, and (iii) the Company’s accounting practices and internal accounting controls;